 When assessing the functional potential of stem cells, use the following definitions:

-- Totipotent stem cells– Cells that have the capacity to form an entire organism
+- Totipotent stem cells – Cells that have the capacity to form an entire organism.

-- Pluripotent stemcells – Can give rise to most, but not all, tissues within an organism
+- Pluripotent stem cells – Can give rise to most, but not all, tissues within an organism.

-- Multipotent stem cells – Undifferentiated cells that are limited to giving rise to specific populations of cells
+- Multipotent stem cells – Undifferentiated cells that are limited to giving rise to specific populations of cells.

 Human embryonic stem cells (hESCs) are totipotent cells that are derived from embryos that have been created in vitro at fertility clinics with informed donor consent.
 Embryonic stem cells are typically collected shortly after fertilization (within 4-5 days).
 At 5-6 days post-fertilization, embryonic stem cells begin to specialize, at which point they become pluripotent or multipotent cells.

 Pluripotent and multipotent stem cells have a more limited differentiation capacity than totipotent stem cells.
-For example, multipotent blood stem cells can differentiate into red cells, white cells and platelets in the blood, but they cannot become any cell type.
+For example, multipotent blood stem cells can differentiate into red cells, white cells, and platelets in the blood, but they cannot become any cell type.

 The precise point at which a stem cell switches from a totipotent stem cell to a pluripotent or multipotent stem cell is often unclear.
-Furthermore, iPS cell technology allows us to reverse mature cell types back into a totipotent state. iPS cells are totipotent, so stem cells can now be collected at any point of the human lifecycle.
+Furthermore, iPS cell technology allows us to reverse mature cell types back into a totipotent state. iPS cells are totipotent, so stem cells can now be collected at any point in the human lifecycle.

 How Are Stem Cells Being Used in Medicine?